I am an Assistant Professor in the Department of Politics at the University of Virginia.

-I am a PhD candidate in the Department of Political Science and a dual MA student in the Department of Statistics at the University of Michigan–Ann Arbor.
-I study political psychology, public opinion, and political behavior both in the United States and comparatively.
-I am also interested in methodology with particular emphasis on measurement of politically relevant beliefs and attitudes beyond standard survey self-reports.
+I study political psychology and public opinion, mostly in the United States but also in Europe.
+My core research interests are in how people perceive the social world and how these perceptions affect political preferences and behaviors.
+I am also deeply interested in political methodology with particular emphasis on measurement of politically relevant beliefs and attitudes beyond standard survey self-reports.

 My research has been published in Political Analysis, the Journal of Politics, Public Opinion Quarterly, and Political Behavior, among others.

 I hold a PhD in Political Science and an MA in Statistics from the University of Michigan.